GeoscienceAustralia/hazimp/docs/install.rst

 .. code-block:: bash
   python setup.py develop

+Please read the `Contributing code`_ notes if you wish to modify HazImp.

 To use HazImp, run `hazimp --help` from the command line.
 You can also verify the code using `./run_tests`.